George Kramer (chess player)

-George Mortimer Kramer (born 15 May 1929) is an American chess player, Chess Olympiad individual bronze medal winner (1950).
+George Mortimer Kramer (May 15, 1929 – February 21, 2024) was an American chess player, Chess Olympiad individual bronze medal winner (1950).

 Biography

 After World War II George Kramer was one of the most promising new chess players in the United States.
 In 1945, at the age of sixteen, he won the New York State Chess Championship.

 In 1946, he debuted in U.S. Chess Championship where ranked at 9th place.
 In 1952, George Kramer won Manhattan Chess Club Championship.

 George Kramer played for United States in the Chess Olympiad: